ModusCreateOrg/ciscospark-jira/README.md

 the same URL as specified above.
 Be sure to select the notifications that you want to receive in the administration console.

+Once the webhooks are setup in JIRA, you can use the `watch` command with the bot to receive notifications of updates to the watched issues.
+The updates will be posted to whichever room the command was given in.

-Additionally, you need to specify which room to post the webhook notifications to.
+Additionally, you can specify a room to receive all webhook notifications.
 This is done using the `JIRA_WEBHOOK_ROOM` environment variable and should be the ID of the room you want notifications posted to.
 A script to list rooms and their IDs (`yarn list-rooms`) has been included to make finding the desired room ID easier.